grantsavage/ip-lookup-api/README.md

 |AUTH_PASSWORD|The password which requests will be authenticated against.||

 ### Docker
-To run the service as a `docker` container and configure the necessary environment variables, use the following command:
+To run the service as a `docker` container and configure the necessary environment variables, first [build](#docker) the image, then use the following command:
 ```bash
 docker run -p 3000:3000 -e PORT="3000" -e AUTH_USERNAME="secureworks" AUTH_PASSWORD="supersecret" iplookup:1.0
 ```
 Optionally add the `-it` flag to view the container logs.

 ### Executable
-To run the executable, use the following command:
+To run the executable, first [build](#executable) the executable, then use the following command:
 ```bash
 PORT="3000" AUTH_USERNAME="secureworks" AUTH_PASSWORD="supersecret" ./server
 ```